Altinity/clickhouse-sink-connector/doc/sink_configuration.md

 `store.raw.data.column`: Clickhouse table column to store the raw data in JSON form(String Clickhouse DataType)

+`clickhouse.sign.column`: Clickhouse table column to store sign values(-1 for deletes, 1 for other operations.)

 This is a sample configuration that's used in creating the connector using the Kafka connect REST API.